EtlcT/tp_CasaltaBadetti/data-engineering/tp-docker-kafka/README.md

 4. Keep reading events from a topic from one terminal : https://kafka.apache.org/documentation/#quickstart_consume
 * try the default config
 * what does the `--from-beginning` config do ?
 What happens when you do not use `--from-beginning` and instead the config `--group` such as --group?
+* [ ] `--from-beginning` allow to see all messages that have been sent. `group` allow to create customer group so that each consumer from the group will have access to one ore more partition.
 * Keep reading the message in your terminal and using Conduktor, can you notice something in the **Consumers tab** ?
+* [ ] We can see in the consumers tab that the number of number of each group is available with some information about them as there memberID, with only one partition only one member has access to the data.
+We also can see the overall tag that give us information about how many messages have not been 'consume' by a group.
 * Now, in your terminal stop your consumer, notice the **lag** inside the **Consumer tab** on Conduktor, it should be **0**
 * With a producer, send message to the same topic, and look at the value of **lag**, what's happening ?
 * Restart your consumer with the same consumer group, what's happening ?